hundredrabbits/thebook/north_pacific_logbook.md

 Devine makes *garlic pasta with shredded nori* (see recipes) for lunch.
 I park Pino and step inside, peeling off my many layers, wet on the outside and gradually dry inside.
 I wasn't cold wearing this, though I dread having to go to the toilet.
 I usually delay it, waiting until the very last moment before going inside, I then wrestle out of my prison of layered fabric and race to the head.

 ##### 1200
 I make *kiri mochi with soft tofu and kimchi* (see recipes) for dinner.
-I opened the pack of special kiri mochi, sliced thin with cooked kuromame (black soy beans) in it.
+I opened the pack of special kiri mochi, sliced thin with cooked kuromame (black soybeans) in it.
 We did not heave-to to eat, as we wanted to keep making progress.
 We ate in turns.

 Rain is consistent.
 I set up a bucket under the main to catch some extra water for washing dishes.
 We've not yet touched our extra 70 L.